St. Augustine datil pepper products

 Many varieties of the soup du jour you find at Amici's Italian Restaurant are likely to be flavored by a bit of the datil pepper.
 Chef Freddy, Amici's owner, grows his own datil plants, and St. Augustine's favorite pepper has enhanced many of their daily soups, including the watermelon soup and the potato chowder.

-Sunset Grille, with great views of St. Augustine Beach, has for years offered their spicy version of Shrimp and Grits, made with datil pepper, of course.
+Sunset Grille, with great views of St. Augustine Beach, has for years offered their spicy version of shrimp and grits, made with datil pepper, of course.
 It's even won awards at the Datil Pepper Festival.
 Now, it's been joined on the menu by their newer dish, Dang Datil Shrimp (see the above photo), the Sunset Grille's version of Bang Bang Shrimp.

 Dat'l Do It Chicken Wings at Florida Cracker Cafe will prove that datil pepper isn't just for seafood.
 Try this popular game-day appetizer with local flair (or should I say "flare"?).
 These wings are coated with a spicy and tangy datil sauce giving them a unique flavor you won't find anywhere else in the country.
 Florida Cracker Cafe loves the datil and uses it for soups, as well.
 Florida Cracker also sells their favorite datil pepper sauce for you to enjoy at home.